Skip to content

 Can You Take Benzonatate and Drink Alcohol?

 The official FDA label for Tessalon Perles, the brand name of benzonatate, does not list any drug interaction involving alcohol.
-There is no specific drug interaction between benzonatate 200 mg and alcohol, but both have sedative effects and can make you feel dizzy, so they must be used together with caution.
+There is no specific drug interaction between benzonatate 200 mg and alcohol, but both have sedative effects and can make you feel dizzy, so they must be used cautiously.
 Additionally, since most individuals taking benzonatate are sick (typically treating cough due to infection), alcohol isn’t a good idea to consume anyway.

 It’s best to avoid drinking alcohol until you are done taking this medication.
 Since Tessalon Perles and alcohol can cause sleepiness and dizziness, drinking alcohol with the medication can heighten these side effects, leading to accidental injuries.
 You should always consult a healthcare provider for medical help if you’re unsure whether it’s safe to mix any substances with benzonatate, including other drugs or alcohol.